Santroller/Santroller/latency/direct.md

 ---

 # Direct
+Latency of directly hooking an input to a digital pin on a microcontroller

+Measured by toggling a pin on the microcontroller in question, and then timing how long it takes for that signal to reach a target over USB.

 | Results         |         |                       |                         |             |         |                       |                         |             |
 | :-------------- | ------- | --------------------- | ----------------------- | ----------- | ------- | --------------------- | ----------------------- | ----------- |